mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 <span class="admin-task__permissions">Permissions required: User must be marked as staff and ‘manage shortlist’ must be ticked.</span>

-Sometimes it’s useful to be able to see and update reports even when you’re offline — perhaps in areas with low mobile connectivity, or because you want to save data.
-FixMyStreet Pro will let you do this, and then it syncs everything up when you’re back online.
+In the same way that members of the public can use FixMyStreet while offline to start reports, staff users can also access reports without internet connection - useful for on-the-ground inspectors operating in areas of poor connectivity.

 Visit your shortlist page before you go out and about: you’ll see a message that the list is being cached for use offline.
 That means that whenever you are viewing the page without an internet connection, you’ll be able to see the reports — make sure you have the shortlist page bookmarked so that you can find it when you need it.

-While offline, you can view reports, create and edit updates.
-The changes will all go live once you go online to sync.

-#### Syncing
+While offline, you can:
+- view or edit reports
+- create new reports
+- create or edit updates to reports.

-To synchronise your records once you're back online, just visit any page on FixMyStreet and click the prompt to submit your changes.
+<strong>Note:</strong> To synchronise your records once you're back online, just visit any page on FixMyStreet and click the prompt to submit your changes.

 </div>